 “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.” – Mark Twain

-Almost everyone of us for once in our life would want to be a tourist and at the same time a traveler-exploring island after islands, roaming around valleys, hills, and seascape; meeting people from far away places, taking selfies of oneself behind famous landmark.
-Spending quality time with friends and families while basking the summer heat along the sandy beach of Coron, Panglao, Siquijor or Apo Island.
+Almost everyone of us, for once in our life, would want to be a tourist and at the same time a traveler-exploring island after islands, roaming around valleys, hills, and seascape; meeting people from far away places, taking selfies of oneself behind famous landmark; spending quality time with friends and families while basking the summer heat along the sandy beach of Coron, El Nido, Boracay, Panglao, Siquijor, etc..
 But how?

-There are several ways to do it.
-Among the favorite choice is the guided tour packages.
-I think every tourists are well accustomed with these kind of set-up, all you have to do is choose the package you preferred and settle the necessary payment, then voila! you’re good to go.
-One thing I don’t like about package tour (no offense to my lady friend, just my personal opinion) is the fact that you will pay the cost for the actual tour plus their service fees, commission, sales tax etc. ouch!
-Not only that, it limits your freedom to go anywhere you want- after all you’re just a tourist and not the explorer you should have been.
+There are several ways to do it, among the favorite choice is the guided tour packages.
+I think every would be traveler/tourists are well accustomed with to these kind of set-up, all you have to do is choose the best package offered by a Travel and Tour agency, and settle the necessary payment then voila, you’re good to Go!
+One thing I don’t like about package tour (no offense to my lady friend, just my personal opinion) is the fact that you will pay the cost for the tour package you’re in, plus their service fees, commission, sales tax etc. ouch!
+Not only that it limits your freedom to go anywhere you want- after all you’re just a tourist and not the explorer you should have been.

-Then there’s this what they called the self-guided “Do It Yourself” (DIY) tour, a tried and tested way mostly done by young, and independent generation of adventure seekers.
-Basically doing your own planning and researching before going on a trip cut the need for the costly tour middleman!
-If you plan your own itinerary yourself you get the freedom to choose your own adventure- whether on a bumpy ride of a Jeepney, or at the comfort of an inter-modal buses; why not on a roller coaster like ride of a ferry boat?
+Then there’s this what they called the self-guided “Do It Yourself” (DIY) tour.
+A tried and tested way mostly done by young, old, and independent generation of adventure seekers.
+Basically doing your own planning and researching before going on a trip cut the need for the costly tour middleman, period!
+If you plan your own itinerary yourself you get the freedom to choose your own adventure set-up, whether on a bumpy ride of a local jeepney, or at the comfort of an inter-modal buses, or why not on a roller coaster like ride of a ferry boat?
 Pretty sure you’ll discover every town and cities in this country even when you’re on a tight budget.
-But exactly how?

 1. What is Island Hopping?

-It is simply going to island after islands on a slow boat.
-If your fast paced, jet-setter type of person, I am not really sure you will loved the idea simply because ferry travel in a Philippine setting is unlike American or European type of cruising.
-Traveling on a ferry boat can be a little disappointing and chaotic sometimes, especially to first timer.
+It is simply going to an island after islands in a slow moving ferry boat.
+If you’re a fast paced, jet-setter type of person, I am not really sure you will loved the idea (but I hope you do love the idea, or somehow considering it after), simply because ferry travel in a Philippine setting is unlike American or European type of cruising, why?
+See it here.
+Traveling on a ferry boat can be a little disappointing and chaotic especially to first timer.
 But for those who tried it once you would surely feel the need to try it again and again simply because it’s a lot cheaper and it is the most convenient mode of transporting people and cargoes to far flung island destination; plus the fact that it is said to be more fun and exciting than the usual and boring air travel.

 Island hopping is all about going to as many islands as you can without over-spending (making you broke upon returning home is a non-sense).
-Compared to packaged tour wherein you fly to your destination, and then visit famous landmark during daylight, and then stay in a cozy hotel at night-for a couple of days- and that’s what it is.
-I say No, island hopping is far more better than that, believe me.
+Compared to packaged tour wherein you fly to your destination, and then visit famous landmark during daylight, stay in a cozy hotel at night-for a couple of days- and that’s it!- unless your itenerary says otherwise.
+I say No! island hopping is far more exciting and educational than that, believe me.

 2. Why Island Hopping?

 Island hopping adventures are tailor-made for young generations of thrill-seekers whom are in a look out of something new and something different.
-Young professionals now adays have these type of drive because they’re typically more creative, inventive, idealistic, pro-active and successful.
-Island hopping will surely improved once concentration, broadened its own perspective, and will test its own limits as you will leave from your comfort zone.
+Young professionals now adays have these type of drive because they’re typically more creative, inventive, idealistic, pro-active and successful in making money.
+Island hopping adventure will gteatly improved once concentration, broadened its own perspective, and will test its own limits as you will leave from your comfort zone.

-3. What can I achieved doing Island Hopping?
+3. What can I achieve doing Island Hopping?

 Honestly, it depends on each individual.
-I remember I was wandering from Manila down to Bicol on a bumpy, back-aching bus ride; then went on island hopping to Samar and Ormoc in Leyte Province for two non-stop days.
-Feeling not satisfied after, despite lack of sleep and rest, I embarked on a slow ferry boat to Cebu and Negros Island (Dumaguete to be exact); and a few days thereafter I went back to Manila again via Bacolod all the way to Iloilo City on a slow boat, t’was my first Island hopping trip way back 2008.
+I remember my first island hopping way back 2008.
+I was wandering from Manila down to Bicol on a bumpy, back-aching bus ride; then went on island hopping to Samar and Leyte for two non-stop days.
+Feeling not satisfied thereafter, despite lack of sleep and rest, I embarked on a slow ferry boat to Cebu and Negros Island (Dumaguete to be exact); and a few days thereafter I went back to Manila again via Bacolod and Iloilo City on a slow boat.
 What did I achieved on that trip? a lot, I got answer to my prayers… short of a miracle.

 4. How to stage a successful Island Hopping?

 Looking for a successful island hopping adventure trip would depend on a good planning of course.You should consider as many things you can imagine, you need to do a lot of research.
 And sometimes it will involve your family and friends for an advice; consultation to people with experienced doing such kind of activities so as to make your trip easy and safely.
 Always remember that each plan of action may work or not work along the way, most of the time your travel plan may fail (that is why God created tour guides) but it’s normal.
 What I did when my plan didn’t work?
-Well I got some back-up plan instead.
+Well, I got options A to Z to consider.